asimihsan/Rill/README.markdown

 BUGS
 ----

+-   parsers stop reading in output from ssh_tap via SUBSCRIBE after a while.
+Why? ssh_tap says it's PUBLISHing it.
+Does this happen when ssh_tap restarts?
+Does ZeroMQ SUBSCRIBE just stop working?
+It's a blocking recv() call...maybe we should restart the parser instance when ssh_tap is restarted?

+-   If an ssh_tap is outputting so much data that a parser subscriber cannot keep up, the ZeroMQ SUBSCRIBE binding, by default, keeps all pending messages in memory.
+This leads to memory increasing indefinitely.
+Want to adjust the SUBSCRIBE binding to have a finite high water mark and either keep them in swap memory or discard messages.

+-   Everything comes to a standstill if the box runs out of memory.
+There needs to be some sort of global activity monitor, and if it decides nothing has happened for too long just restart the top-level process.
+Symptoms are after the memory condition even if the box recovers ZeroMQ sockets just "stop working".

--   On file rotation if we use a version of tail that does not support the '--follow=name' flag (Solaris, BusyBox Linux) we will fail to pick up the new log contents.
+X   On file rotation if we use a version of tail that does not support the '--follow=name' flag (Solaris, BusyBox Linux) we will fail to pick up the new log contents.
 Fix is to start a total of three libssh2 sessions for a given tap that requires tailing
     -   The first is the regular tail.
     -   The second is an empty session, doing nothing and twiddling its thumbs.
     -   The third is an infinite while [[ 1 ]] sleep 1 that uses 'ls -i' to get the inode number of the file.
 If it changes: